 Isn’t it funny how the quirks you found adorable early in your dating can often turn into the very things that bother you later?

 God willing, you and I will spend more time with our spouses than with anyone else on the planet.
-So, is it any wonder they have the ability to irritate us.
-We’re busy, tired, and we put high expectations on each other.
+So, is it any wonder they have the ability to irritate us?
+We’re busy and tired, and we put high expectations on each other.
 In all honesty, we will disappoint each other . . . it’s just part of living together.

 Because you and I will always perceive life through a selfish lens unless we change our thinking.